 What is the Policy on Drugs and Alcohol?

 Should you require medication and/or prescription drugs, you must ensure you have an adequate supply on hand.

-Use and/or abuse or non-prescription drugs, as well as excessive consumption of alcohol, will not be tolerated and will result in immediate dismissal.
+Use and/or abuse or non-prescription drugs in the workplace, as well as excessive consumption of alcohol, will not be tolerated and may result in discipline if founded.

 Updated: Jan 8, 2019